abhiTronix/vidgear/README.md

 <p align="center">
   <img src="docs/overrides/assets/images/zmq_asyncio.png" alt="WebGear in action!" width="70%"/>
 </p>
+.

-> _NetGear_Async can generate double performance as compared to [NetGear API](#netgear) at about 1/3rd of memory consumption, and also provide complete server-client handling with various options to use variable protocols/patterns similar to NetGear, but it doesn't support any [NetGear's Exclusive Modes][netgear-exm] yet._
+> _NetGear_Async can generate the same performance as [NetGear API](#netgear) at about one-third the memory consumption, and also provide complete server-client handling with various options to use variable protocols/patterns similar to NetGear, but it doesn't support any of [NetGear's Exclusive Modes][netgear-exm] yet._

-NetGear_Async is an asyncio videoframe messaging framework, built on [`zmq.asyncio`][asyncio-zmq], and powered by high-performance asyncio event loop called [**`uvloop`**][uvloop] to achieve unmatchable high-speed and lag-free video streaming over the network with minimal resource constraints.
-Basically, this API is able to transfer thousands of frames in just a few seconds without causing any significant load on your system.
+NetGear_Async is built on [`zmq.asyncio`][asyncio-zmq], and powered by a high-performance asyncio event loop called [**`uvloop`**][uvloop] to achieve unmatchable high-speed and lag-free video streaming over the network with minimal resource constraints.
+NetGear_Async can transfer thousands of frames in just a few seconds without causing any significant load on your system.

 NetGear_Async provides complete server-client handling and options to use variable protocols/patterns similar to [NetGear API](#netgear) but doesn't support any [NetGear Exclusive modes][netgear-exm] yet.
-Furthermore, NetGear_Async allows us to  define our own custom Server Source to manipulate frames easily before sending them across the network(see this [doc][netgear_Async-cs] example).
+Furthermore, NetGear_Async allows us to define our custom Server as source to manipulate frames easily before sending them across the network(see this [doc][netgear_Async-cs] example).

 NetGear_Async as of now supports [all four ZeroMQ messaging patterns](#attributes-and-parameters-wrench):
 * [**`zmq.PAIR`**][zmq-pair] _(ZMQ Pair Pattern)_